Informing us of cautions and convictions

-You must declare any pending charges, police cautions or convictions when you apply to study to be a nurse or midwife.
+You must declare any pending charges, police cautions or convictions when you apply to study to be a nurse, midwife or nursing associate.

 If you are charged with a criminal offence or receive a caution or conviction while you are studying, you must tell your university.
 The university will then investigate the charge, caution or conviction to decide if it calls into question whether you are of sufficiently good character to remain on the course.

 If you remain on the course, you must declare the caution or conviction or any pending charges to us when applying to join the register.
 The Registrar will decide whether you are capable of safe and effective practice, taking into account the charge, caution or conviction.
 The Registrar may make a different decision to your university.

 For help, please see information for your application.